giftnuss/foodsharing/docs/php-structure.md

 transaction are executed, the pickup joining is complete.

 #### Data Transfer Objects

-Currently, data is often represented differently.
+Currently, domain objects are often represented differently: Some methods receive and return them as associative arrays, some receive them as a very long list of parameters.
+If arrays are used, it's often unclear which format the output has and which format the input is expected to have.
+Parameter lists on the other hand can get very long, and if parameters are documented, the documentation for one domain object is spread around the code.

 For further structuring  [Data Transfer Objects](https://en.wikipedia.org/wiki/Data_transfer_object) (DTO) can be used.
 An example can be found in the Bell module, currently in [merge request !1457](https://gitlab.com/foodsharing-dev/foodsharing/-/merge_requests/1457).

-TODO: agree on naming conventions and add them here.

 DTOs help with clearing up which parameters are expected when and what types they have.
+DTO classes have public properties and don't encapsulate logic or functionality.
+Only logic to create DTOs or convert them from other representations shall be implemented on the DTO classes as static methods.

+As objects are often represented differently, as only parts of them are needed, most domain objects have multiple DTO representations.
+That's why we put them in a `DTO` directory inside of the corresponding module directory.
+Usually, there is one main or "complete" representation, that includes all aspect of the domain object that can be found in its database table.
+This one is just named like the domain object itself (e. g. `Bell`).
+All other partial represantations can be named according to their purpose or the place they are used (e. g. `BellForList`).

+#### Permission classes

-In addition to the above mentioned classes, Permission classes are used to organize what actions are allowed for which user.
+Permission classes are used to organize what actions are allowed for which user.

 ## Services